-Keep pace with your customers and a step ahead of the competition with continuously refreshed Targeting Intelligence at your fingertips.
-Built for today’s fast-paced business climate, InsideView harnesses millions of individual data points and signals, turning them into the industry’s most reliable, actionable, real-time Targeting Intelligence.
+Keep pace with your customers and a step ahead of the competition with continuously refreshed data and intelligence at your fingertips.
+Built for today’s fast-paced business climate, InsideView harnesses millions of individual data points and signals, turning them into the industry’s most reliable, actionable, real-time data and insights.
 No more stale data, manual data entry, periodic updates, or list purchases.

-Discover the methodology behind continuously refreshed Targeting Intelligence.
+Discover the methodology behind InsideView’s continuously refreshed data and intelligence.

-InsideView turns 40,000+ sources of data into Targeting Intelligence
+InsideView turns 40,000+ sources of information into actionable data and intelligence

 Consolidate all your connections, and those of your colleagues, into a private network within InsideView.
 It shows how you’re connected to your prospects so you can get warm introductions that open doors to close deals.